Harikaran-u/Todo-API-CRUD-Assignment/README.md

    1. Method - DELETE
    2. Path Parameter - todo_id is the path parameter value
    3. You will get valuable errors in case of any mistakes

+# About code
+---
+1. Follows software best practices
+2. Easy to read
+3. It uses Express Js Middleware for Authentication and Authorization
+4. Passwords are encrypted using bcrypt
+5. It uses JsonWebToken

+# Third Party Packages
+---
+1. Mongoose
+2. bcrypt
+3. JsonWebToken

+## About Developer
+  Hi, I'm Harikaran passionate web developer.
+Having practical experience with web technologies.

+**Enjoy Your Todo App**